Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach: Quantum systems knowing fluctuations

-From this definition, it is clear that the operator associated with the variance reads $\left(\mathcal{O}- \langle\mathcal{O}\rangle(t)\right)^2$.
-Substituting this operator into Eq. (\ref{eq:reference_state}), we receive a Gaussian reference state based on the maximum entropy principle,
+Here, $\mathrm{I}$ is the identity matrix acting on the same space as $\mathcal{C}_i^S$.
+From this definition, it is clear that the operator associated with the variance reads $\mathcal{V}_i^S(t)\equiv\left(\mathcal{C}_i^S- \langle\mathcal{C}_i^S\rangle(t)\mathrm{I}\right)^2$.
+Substituting this operator into Eq. (\ref{eq:reference_state}), we receive a reference state with a quadratic exponent--dubbed quadratic reference state hereafter--based on the maximum entropy principle (see also a detailed derivation based on the method of Lagrange multipliers in Appendix~\ref{a:1}),